-Refers to creations of the mind: inventions; literary and artistic works; and symbols, names and images used in commerce.
+Intellectual Property refers to creations of the mind: inventions; literary and artistic works; and symbols, names and images used in commerce.

-What is Intellectual Property Rights?
+What are Intellectual Property Rights?

-Two domains of Intellectual Property Rights:
+The two domains of Intellectual Property Rights

-1) Industrial Property Rights includes patents for inventions, trademarks, industrial designs and geographical indications.
+- Industrial Property Rights includes patents for inventions, trademarks, industrial designs and geographical indications.

-- ARIPO (Regional Institution)- http://www.aripo.org/
+- ARIPO (African Regional Institution): http://www.aripo.org/

-- WIPO (International Institution)- http://www.wipo.int/
+- WIPO (International Institution): http://www.wipo.int/

-|INSTITUTION||OFFICE||LEGAL INSTRUMENT (Institution established by-)||HEADQUARTER||DATE OF ENTERING INTO FOCE/ RATIFICATION/ ACCESSION|
+|INSTITUTION||OFFICE||LEGAL INSTRUMENT (Institution established by-)||HEADQUARTERS||DATE OF ENTERING INTO FOCE/ RATIFICATION/ ACCESSION|